- Who We Are

 Regular work day

 In single-session schools, the regular school day for teachers and paraprofessionals is 6 hours and 20 minutes, inclusive of a duty-free lunch.
 Hours for other members will differ.
 For example, nurses and therapists work 6 hour and 55 minutes, including a 30-minute lunch break, while school secretaries work 7 hours and 20 minutes, including a lunch period.
 Functional chapter leaders can provide information specific to each title.
-In District 75 (citywide special education) buildings, District 75 self-contained classes in other school sites, as well as District 79, the school day may be 6 hours and 50 minutes including a duty-free lunch.
+In District 75 (citywide special education) buildings, District 75 self-contained classes in other school sites, as well as District 79 and multi-session schools, the school day may be 6 hours and 50 minutes including a duty-free lunch.

 Teachers get five preparation periods per week for unassigned professional duties.